 The ACR Breast Ultrasound Accreditation Program is facility-based.
 Facilities must apply for accreditation for all services provided.
 For example, if no biopsies are conducted, the facility should only apply for accreditation in breast ultrasound.
 If both core-needle biopsies (CNB) and fine needle aspiration cytology (FNAC) of solid masses are performed (not cyst aspirations or axillary lymph nodes), the facility must also apply for the Ultrasound-Guided Breast Biopsy Module and submit both types of cases.
 Only one set of images per type (i.e., simple cyst, solid mass, CNB and/or FNAC) is required, regardless of the number of breast ultrasound units or the number of physicians at the facility.

-You may print Generic Test Image Data Forms to assist you in gathering data.
+You may print generic Test Image Data Forms (attached below) to assist you in gathering data.
 Do not submit these forms.
 You must log on to the ACR accreditation database to enter and submit data into your online testing package.
-If submitting by film, print the exam data form(s) from the database and include with your images.

 During accreditation review, at least two radiologist reviewers will assess the following case attributes:

-Visualization of the cyst or mass in the pre-biopsy correlating mammogram
+Visualization of the cyst or mass in the correlating mammogram

 Ability of the performing radiologist to appropriately triangulate the cyst or mass